Display to header level

 A large-scale build-out analysis is typically constructed using GIS to determine the number of additional dwelling units and non-residential square feet that could be built on developable land in the study area under the existing zoning regulations.

 First, gather GIS data sets, including parcel data, land use, environmental constraints such as floodplains and wetlands, and zoning districts.
 Calculate the acreage of developable land by zoning district.
 Then, for each zoning district, subtract:

 The remainders are the net total acres developable by zoning district.

 Apply the particular zoning regulations of each district to the net total acres for that district to determine the total buildable dwelling units and total buildable non-residential square feet.
 This requires many assumptions in interpreting the zoning regulations; for example, in a mixed-use district, assume the greatest percentage of non-residential uses and higher density residential uses permitted per development.
 Then, add the actual data from land where development is in progress or approved (if available).

 To calculate the achievable Floor Area Ratio (FAR), which is often different than the permitted FAR, use the formula:

-400 SF: A standard amount of impervious coverage per parking space, aisle, and associated driveway space.
+400 SF (square feet): A standard amount of impervious coverage per parking space, aisle, and associated driveway space.

-Parking ratio: The ratio stated in the zoning ordinance per gross square feet of building space.
-For example, a common parking ratio requirement for office use is 1 space per 200 SF of building space.
-The parking ratio in this case would be 200, meaning 200 SF per 1 parking space.
+Parking Ratio: The ratio stated in the zoning ordinance per gross square feet of building space.
+For example, a common parking ratio requirement for office use is one space per 200 SF of building space.
+The parking ratio in this case would be 200, meaning 200 SF per one parking space.